Keep Your Scuba Diving Skills Fresh

 I Don’t Live Near The Ocean

 That’s unfortunate but there maybe a local dive club with pool access close by.
-Joining a local dive club is a great way to practice your in water skills and equipment preparation/maintenance as well as making new dive buddies and gleaning tips/advice from more experienced divers.
+Joining a local dive club is a great way to practice your in water skills and equipment preparation/maintenance as well as making new dive buddies and gleaning tips for new scuba divers.
 You may not be going deep but a pool session every month or so will keep you familiar with your equipment, hone your skills and most importantly keep your confidence levels high in preparation for your next scuba diving holiday.

 Buy Some Equipment